rundeck/docs/en/api/rundeck-api.md

 Authentication can be done in two different ways, either with Token based authentication, or with a username and password.

 Note that in either case, **it is recommended that you enable SSL Support for the Rundeck server** so that communication is encrypted at all times.
-For more information about using SSL, see [Administration - Configuring Rundeck for SSL](../administration/configuring-ssl.html).
+For more information about using SSL, see [Security - Configuring Rundeck for SSL](../administration/security/configuring-ssl.html).

 ### Token Authentication